Passing structure to functions in c programming with example c tutorial

 struct Student person1;

-strcpy(person1.name, "developer Indian");
+strcpy(person1.name, "Developer Indian");

 person1.age = 25;

-// Assign values to the members of the nested structure
+// Assigning values to the nested structure

 person1.birthdate.day = 15;